 Deborah has been in the show since 2011.
 She is most original in her cloth zippered items of purses, small bags and totes of just the cutest fabric!
 With a "Vera Bradley" flair her work is perfect !!!
 It could be just the special gift on this year's Christmas list .
 Check out her many designs and patterns for this one of a kind item!
 Welcome Deborah!

 Back again to the show this year, Deb will be displaying a variety of primitive pillows, framed embroidery and penny rug mats.
 She also has been busy doing pincushions, needle books and many other fabric crafts.
-Her items have been well received by our faithful followers!
+New in 2015 are Deb's fabric-covered boxes, all done in folk art style.
+Deb's items have been well received by our faithful followers!

 DALLAS AND ROXIE DESHANE

 Snowmen, santas, Raggedy Ann's and more are made by this returning crafter.
 She has been working feverishly all winter to bring you a huge selection of the best of the best!
 Also Fall and Halloween items will add to the mix of Linda's handiwork....Linda's work is impeccable and it is evident in her items!
+Linda is the maker of the white sheep given out with purchases of $100 or more.
 You're goin' to love them!!

 DEBRA A. CARPENTER

 What a clever idea to add a little bling to the bedroom with jazzy pillow cases and Debra has made lots of different colors and prints!
 Reversible table runners, tooth fairy pillows, knitted dish clothes, receiving blankets, and crayon holders are just a few of her items.
-Debra is a first timer in 2014.
-Welcome Debra.
+Debra was a first timer in 2014 and we welcome her back for 2015!

 Have you ever seen fleece blankets with crocheted edges for detail?
 They will be a part of this crafter's focus!
 The crocheted edges are put into place rather than the knotted edges seen at so many other shows.
+Paula also will be displaying fleece hats in a variety of colors and styles.
 It's all in the detail and Paula proves it.
-Thanks for joining Cream of the Country this year!
-We welcome your creativity and originality!
+This is Paula's second year at Cream of the Country!
+We welcome her creativity and originality!

 Quick Tip: Always set short term and long term goals when making your craft projectsl A short term goal might be to purchase all the necessary supplies for the project at once.
 A long term goal might be to have all items finished by a certain date or for a special occasion.
 If a project is broken down into segments it won't seem so insurmountable!